 Begin by opening Grab, then select “Timed Screenshot” or press the shortcut Command + Shift + Z. Note that the mouse cursor will not show on the capture, but you can change that in the preferences.

 Method 6: Using the preview

-Even though the keyboard shortcuts methods are faster, the Preview method allows you to choose where the screenshot ends up.
-You can make edits of the screenshot using Preview before saving with the desired file name and at the preferred location.
+Even though the keyboard shortcuts methods are faster, the Preview method allows you to choose where the screenshot ends.
+You can make edits of the screenshot using Preview before saving it with the desired file name and preferred location.

 Method 7: Capture selection and save to clipboardPrintscreen on Mac, Command + Control + Shift + 4

 This method is more advanced but is very useful.
 It helps you PrintScreen on mac with options like a selected area, opened applications, menu bar, parts of a desktop, and anything else.

 Option one: capture the selected area and save it to the clipboard.
 Press Command + Control + Shift + 4 then drag with the mouse to select and save to clipboard.
 This will change the mouse cursor to +with pixel coordinates.
 Once you click and drag selection as desired, it will save the area to the clipboard for use in other apps.